 - Read magazines or listen to podcasts, and then discuss it with your friends

-As you have understood both of your strengths and weakness, you can quickly take a precise estimate of how many hours you need to study mindfully.
+As you have understood both of your strengths and weaknesses, you can quickly take a precise estimate of how many hours you need to study mindfully.
 Make a complete study plan and devote more time to overpower your weak areas without any fail.
 Moreover, you can execute more changes to the plan as you thrive in your IELTS preparation.

 If you use your strengths to your benefit and study carefully while making a plan, you will feel a lot better and make the most of your study time.
 Best of luck with your IELTS exam!